List of instant noodle brands: United Kingdom

 A common form of instant noodles in Britain is Pot Noodle, a cup noodle launched by Golden Wonder in the 1977 and acquired by Unilever in 1995.

 Packet noodles such as Batchelors' Super Noodles, which were originally made by Kellogg's, have been sold since 1979.
 Bigger supermarkets also sell foreign brands, such as Nissin, Koka noodles, and Shin Ramyun, which once could only be found in Asian groceries.
-Larger retail chains may offer their own brand in basic packaging and a variety of flavours, e.g., Asda, Maggi.
+Larger retail chains may offer their own brand in basic packaging and a variety of flavors, e.g., Asda, Maggi.
 Kabuto Noodles, launched in 2010, was the UK's first up-market instant noodle brand, followed by Itsu and Mr Lee's Noodles.

 United States

 In the United States, instant noodles were first made available by Nissin Foods in 1971.
 In 1972, the company introduced "Nissin Cup Noodles" in a foam food cup, which led to an upsurge in popularity.
 Soon after, many other competing companies were offering similar instant noodle products.

 Today in the U.S., instant noodles are commonly known as "ramen", after the Japanese dish on which they were originally based, and they come in a variety of flavors such as beef, chicken, and shrimp.
 Ramen has become synonymous in America for all instant noodle products.
 Some prominent brands are Top Ramen (originally Top Ramen's Oodles of Noodles), Maruchan, and Sapporo Ichiban.
 A wide range of popular brands imported from other countries are available at many Asian grocery stores and some supermarkets.
 Instant ramen noodles are popular among students and people of low income, due to their ease of preparation, versatility, and low cost.

 According to research by Michael Gibson-Light, a doctoral candidate at the University of Arizona School of Sociology, in the US prison system, by 2016 ramen packets had become a form of commodity currency, comprising a mainstay of the informal economy there and supplanting cigarettes.